JorgeOctavioNA/BlazorModalPlus/README.md

 > [!NOTE]
 > BlazorModalPlus supports the following languages: en-US, es-MX, fr-FR, de-DE, it-IT, ja-JP, pt-PT & zh-CN

-To use the components, add the following to your `Program.cs` file:
+To use language support (optional), add the following to your `Program.cs` file:

 ```csharp
 // In this case, we use "es-MX" as the default culture and support both "en-US" and "es-MX".